 Note that the above exponents, as well as many others, are rational functions of $g$; but this is not true in general: the backbone exponent for bond percolation $d_B$ has been proven to be a transcendental number \cite{Nolin_23}.

-We expect that the FK clusters in the critical Potts model, at least for $Q\in[1,4]$, and the clusters in the percolation model corresponding to $g=2/3$ exhibit the same behavior of the size distribution $n_s$ [c.f.
-Eq.~\eqref{def_ns_c}], with a Fisher exponent $\tau$ given by the hyper-scaling relation, and depending of $g$
+We expect that the FK clusters in the critical Potts model, at least for $Q\in[1,4]$, and the clusters in the percolation model corresponding to $g=2/3$ exhibit the same behavior of the size distribution $n_s$ [cf. Eq.~\eqref{def_ns_c}], with a Fisher exponent $\tau$ given by the hyperscaling relation, and depending on $g$

 where $d=2$ is the dimensionality of the lattice.